elgatosf/streamdeck-javascript-sdk/css/README.md

 ![Wrapped Details](<./docs/image (76).png>)

-but it will also work on it's own:
+but it will also work on its own:

 ```html
 <details>